Hailey Baldwin And Justin Bieber Take Their Love To Miami For Some Fun In The Sun

 Upon arriving to Miami on Friday, the twosome were spotted grabbing dinner at Komodo restaurant, accompanied by the restaurant’s owner himself, David Grutman.

 Bieber, 24, and his fashion model fiancé, 21, seem to be basking in their engagement, which came after the couple had only been dating for a month.
-The two are currently in the midst of planning their upcoming nuptials with sources revealing that they are looking forward to having an “intimate” wedding ceremony with just close family and friends in attendance as the couple wants their marriage to be a symbol of their love and not a star-studded spectacle.
+The two are currently in the midst of planning their upcoming nuptials with sources revealing that they are looking forward to having an “intimate” wedding ceremony with just close family and friends in attendance, as the couple wants their marriage to be a symbol of their love and not a star-studded spectacle.